 Days 3-4 – Ha Long Bay

-The weird and wonderful cliff formations at Ha Long Bay make the region a UNESCO World Heritage Centre.
+The weird and wonderful cliff formations at Ha Long Bay make the region a UNESCO Heritage Site.
 There are beaches, caves and islands to explore while spending a couple of days cruising through the region by boat.

 If you have two weeks in Vietnam, you can take a quick 2 day trip to Ha Long Bay, travelling there on day three and back to Hanoi on the afternoon of day four.
 You’ll spend the night sleeping in a cosy cabin on your cruise boat.